sbabernhard/AML_CIA/README.md

 # A versatile Security Layer for AutomationML
-This repository contains the artefacts delivered together with the paper.
+This repository contains the artifacts delivered together with the paper.